rhyncho-

 Snout or beak.

-[Greek rhunkos, snout, beak.]
+Greek rhunkos, snout, beak.

 Terms are found in biology, most commonly in the systematic names of organisms.
 Examples are rhynchosaur (Greek sauros, lizard), a tusked herbivorous reptile of the Triassic period; the Rhynchophora is a group of beetles with snouts, the weevils; rhynchosporium is a fungus which causes barley and rye leaf blotch, so named because of its shape; a rhynchonellid is a member of a group of marine invertebrates called brachiopods.

 Copyright © Michael Quinion 2008–.
 All rights reserved.
-Page last updated 23 September 2008.
+Your comments are very welcome.